PSHE and RSE

 -Winnie the Pooh (A.A.
 Milne)

-At Charlton, we use the Jigsaw scheme of learning to teach PSHE, which is taught across all year groups from Foundation through to Year six.
+At Charlton, we use the Jigsaw scheme of learning to teach PSHE, which is taught across all year groups from Reception through to Year six.
 Each term, a new focus in introduced via a whole school assembly and a weekly celebration focus is also shared.
-Every Friday, during our Achievement Assembly, children who have been observed working towards the weekly focus are highlighted and celebrated.
+During our whole school assembly, children who have been observed working towards the weekly focus are highlighted and celebrated.

 At Charlton, PSHE is an integral part of our whole school curriculum, and is another way in which we support children in achieving their academic potential.

 The Jigsaw scheme of learning places a strong emphasis on emotional literacy, helping children to gain a greater awareness of their own and others’ emotions.

 Through progressive PSHE lessons, children gain the knowledge, skills and attributes to keep themselves both physically and mentally healthy and safe.
 Through the ‘calm me’ aspect of each lesson, children learn mindfulness techniques and how to nurture their own mental health.

 The six Jigsaw puzzles help children to build their resilience, confidence and independence and they are supported in developing essential skills which they will require so that they are prepared for life in modern Britain.